 Box tubing is used for a variety of different things and has both domestic and industrial applications.
 It is often the material of choice in industry because it is strong, versatile and can withstand extremes of pressure, heat, and destructive elements.
 In the home, it is used in appliances, pipes, and for fencing.
 It is most commonly used as railings along staircases, but is also a popular choice for garden fencing, in the structures of buildings, as well as being used for entry gates and entrances.

 There are two processes involved in making box tubing.
 Box tubing can be either welded from strips of metal or hollowed out of a seamless bar.
 Both methods produce an end product that is just as strong and durable.
 The difference is in the price.

 Welded box tubing is manufactured from rolled steel.
 The steel can be either hot or cold rolled and is provided to the manufacturer in coils.
 These coils are often treated in a particular way, depending on the end product.

 The scale will be removed, the finish can be improved, and it can be heat treated for additional strength.
 The coil is formed into a box shape and the two free edges connected using a weld.
 It tends to be electrical resistance welding that’s used to weld the edges together.
+Different processes of welding are used for different things, but spot welding involves using electric currents to the metal to weld pieces together.
 Any residue, either on the outside or inside is then removed.

 One final stage is when the tube is run through rollers that press it into the required shape.
 After shaping, the tubing can be cut into the required steel box section sizes.